-In addition to product liability litigation, Doug has represented clients in a variety of cases and business disputes involving shareholder issues, large public construction works projects and disputes over asset ownership including intellectual property rights.
+In addition to product liability litigation, Mr. Robinson has represented clients in a variety of cases and business disputes involving shareholder issues, large public construction works projects and disputes over asset ownership including intellectual property rights.
 His cases have involved patents, publicity rights, trademarks and trade secrets.
 He is registered to practice before the U.S. Patent and Trademark Office.

 - Chen v.
 LA.
 Truck Centers LLC, Superior Court of California, Los Angeles County (2015) (Two-week multi-plaintiff trial involving a bus rollover resulting in a defense verdict) (see CVN, My News LA and Law360 for additional information; named among CVN’s Top 10 Defense Verdicts of 2015).